nahteoh/pystran/README.md

 # pystran: Python for Structural Analysis

-A simple structural analysis tool in Python, for structures consisting of truss and beam members, both in two dimensions and in three dimensions.
+A simple structural analysis tool in Python, for structures consisting of truss and beam members, springs, and rigid bodies, both in two dimensions and in three dimensions.

 ![Alt pystran capabilities in graphic abstract](docs/splash.png)

 ## News

+- 03/13/2025: Update documentation for the sphinx system.
 - 03/10/2025: Add rigid links and general springs.